A tale in five beds...

 Only 8 months later Louise's husband King Henry III was killed.
 He was 38 years old, Louise was 36.

 Louise was devastated, despite the fact that King Henry III preferred men over her.

 The now queen dowager spend the rest of her life mourning her dead husband.
 She only wore white, the official mourning colour of the French royals.
 She is therefore also known as 'the white queen'.

-Upon request of Louise Capuchin nuns now resided in the chateau.
-Parties were replaced by prayer and the palace was covered in silence until Louise finally moved to the monastery in Moulin and died there eleven years after her husband's dead.
+Upon request of Louise, Capuchin nuns now resided in the chateau.
+Parties were replaced by prayer and the palace was covered in silence until Louise finally moved to the monastery in Moulin.
+She died there eleven years after her husband's death.

 The last 'royal' female owner of the Chateau de Chenonceau was Gabrielle d'Estrées.